 - 1) Linear Audio/Video Service

 - 2) Linear Audio-Only Service

 - 3) App-Based Service

 - 4) ESG Service

-- 5) EA Service
+- 5) (Deprecated)

 - 6) DRM Data Service

 These Service Types correspond to the values of SLT.Service@serviceCategory.
 New Service Types may be defined in future versions of this Standard.
+Properties of the above Service Types are shown in Table 5.1 to provide guidance in selecting the proper Service Type.